Rethinking Complex Queries on Knowledge Graphs with Neural Link Predictors: Gaps between and query

 \end{proposition} The more detailed proof is provided in Appendix~\ref{app:tree form complexity} where we show we extend traditional results that can only be applied to $\tf \cap \efo$.
 We found that the complexity grows linearly with the number of variables in the query.
 The complexity depends on the property of knowledge graphs (see the coefficient $k$) and is at most quadratic.
 Our theorem provides a strict lower bound for previous optimization methods like QTO~\citep{bai_answering_2023}.

-We can see that the entire $\efo$ queries are inherently harder than $\tf$ queries.
+We note that the entire $\efo$ queries are inherently harder than $\tf$ queries.
 To the best of our knowledge, none of the existing methods have considered $\efo$-$\tf$ queries, and their models lack the ability to represent those queries precisely in syntax.